actix/actix-website/content/docs/extractors.md

 {{< include-example example="extractors" file="json_one.rs" section="json-one" >}}

 Some extractors provide a way to configure the extraction process.
-To configure an extractor, pass its configuration object to the resource's `.data()` method.
+To configure an extractor, pass its configuration object to the resource's `.app_data()` method.
 In the case of _Json_ extractor it returns a [_JsonConfig_][jsonconfig].
 You can configure the maximum size of the JSON payload as well as a custom error handler function.

 The following example limits the size of the payload to 4kb and uses a custom error handler.